Glencore: 2013–2020: further investment

 "In Ecuador, the current government has tried to reduce the role played by middlemen such as Glencore with state oil company Petroecuador" due to questions about transparency and follow-through, according to Fernando Villavicencio, a Quito-based oil sector analyst, writing in 2011.

 In May 2014 the company announced it would close its underground Newlands coal mine in Queensland, Australia in late 2015.
 The mine, begun in 1983, produced 2.8 million tonnes of thermal coal in 2013.
 The company had earlier suspended operations at its Ravensworth underground mine following falling coal prices, escalating production costs, and a higher Australian dollar.

-In 2017, Glencor bought Chevron's Southern African assets for R1 billion.
+In 2017, Glencore bought Chevron's Southern African assets for R1 billion.
 Glencore then began rebranding Caltex gas stations in South Africa and Botswana to Astron Energy - a then-new petroleum company based in Cape Town.
 Glencore also commenced with major infrastructure upgrades at the Astron Refinery (formerly the Caltex Refinery) in Milnerton, Cape Town, bringing production capacity for Western Cape use and African export markets up to 100,000 barrels per day.

 In June 2018 Glencore purchased a 78% stake in Ale Combustíveis S.A., a Brazilian fuel distribution company.
 Through Ale Glencore aimed to expand its fuel distribution network by forging agreements with unbranded gas stations.

 In February 2019, Glencore announced it would reduce production at one of its biggest copper and cobalt mines operations in Congo.
 The country's Mutanda mine produced 199,000 tons of copper and 27,000 tons of cobalt in 2018, accounting for roughly one-fifth of global cobalt production.
 The production curbs are likely temporary, as the company is exploring new mining techniques for the site.

 GlencoreXstrata operates a gold mine in Nunavut, and nickel mines in Nunavik in Canada.
 In October 2020, Glencore provided $10 million in bridge financing to Falco Resources, a gold and copper miner operating in Quebec.